 Scrum Workflow Steps

-In Scrum workflow, the process is regularly customised based on the continuous feedback loops.
+In Scrum workflow, the process is regularly customized based on the continuous feedback loops.

 The below diagram depicts the step by step process involved in scrum workflow: